ruhancmendes/Projeto-Perfil-de-viagens/README.md

 - Figma for design and prototyping.

 ## 📄 About the Project
-The goal of this project was to create a page resembling a Travel Profile, exploring concepts such as Flexbox and CSS variables.
+The goal of this project was to create a page resembling a Travel Profile, focusing on responsiveness and concepts such as mobile-first and media queries.
 The focus is on:

 - Structuring content with semantic HTML.
 - Styling the page using CSS.